Direct and Indirect: Understanding the Types of Patent Infringement

 Direct infringement is a strict liability tort.
 However, both direct and indirect types of patent infringement require that an accused party or defendant have prior knowledge of the patent of the subject matter.
 This knowledge requirement is the same and essential for induced and contributory infringement as well.
 For the plaintiff, a finding of willful blindness is sufficient to prove knowledge of the case before the court.
 Additionally, direct infringement has been a prerequisite of indirect infringement, and is not explicitly stated in the statute, but is logically implied from various case laws.
 It is also noteworthy that an act cannot be induced infringement or any contributory infringement until and unless that act has occurred.

 In today’s era of fierce market competition, businesses must leave no stone unturned in safeguarding their inventions against all types of patent infringement.
 Diligent patent drafting can go a long way in serving this purpose.
-That is why experts recommend availing the patent drafting services of an experienced IP research and consulting company.
+That is why experts recommend availing the patent infringement of an experienced IP research and consulting company.
 Sagacious IP, amongst the largest IP solutions providers in the world, offers a gamut of patent-related services to help businesses create, monetize, defend, and expand their portfolios.
 Click the link above to know more about our patent drafting expertise.

 – Pankaj Garg (Engineering Patent Drafting & Prosecution) and the Editorial Team